ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

         }

 - `doAddRowCountServiceCall`: calls the Liferay Mobile SDK service method that retrieves the total number of entities.
-This number is required to support pagination.
-Make the service call just as you would in any other Screenlet.
-  For example, the `doAddRowCountServiceCall` in `BookmarkListPageLiferayConnector` calls `LRBookmarksEntryService_v7`'s `getEntriesCountWithGroupId` method to retrieve the total number of bookmarks in the folder specified by `folderId`:
+This supports pagination.
+Make the service call as you would in any Screenlet.
+For example, the `doAddRowCountServiceCall` in `BookmarkListPageLiferayConnector` calls the service's `getEntriesCountWithGroupId` method to retrieve the total number of bookmarks in the folder specified by `folderId`:

         override public func doAddRowCountServiceCall(session session: LRBatchSession) {
             let service = LRBookmarksEntryService_v7(session: session)